jpedrocf/Data-Engineering-Indian-Chess/README.md

 Looking at the [male](https://imgur.com/oLalrHg) and [female](https://imgur.com/TdzqdlN) federation rankings, following the FIDE criteria (average current rating of the top 10 active players per federation), we have India occupying the second position in both male and female categories.
 Here we can see the notebooks about each one [Federations Rank Male](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Presentation/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Male/silver%20to%20gold%20-%20fed%20avg.%20rating.ipynb) and [Federations Rank Female](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Presentation/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Female/silver%20to%20gold%20-%20fed%20avg.%20rating.ipynb)

+Analyzing players under 20 years old, India leads in both male and female categories, having the highest average rating among the top 10 players by federation.
+This indicates a strong pool of promising young talent.

+For highly ranked players with high ratings (male >2600 and female >2300), India is the second federation with the highest number of players, showcasing its strength at the top level.

+In terms of titled players, India ranks third for the number of Grandmasters (GM) and Woman Grandmasters (WGM), and it boasts the highest average rating among the top 10 countries with the most active GMs.

+Finally, looking at federation rankings based on FIDE criteria, India occupies the second position in both male and female categories.

+In conclusion, the data clearly shows that India is a dominant force in the world of chess across various metrics and categories.

 - **Is there an evolution in Indian chess?**

 Here is a [visualization of India's position](https://imgur.com/G1nl3Ts) evolution in the federations ranking, where the country has held its best historical position (second place) since February 2023.
 Here we can see the [notebook of the data cleaning and filtering](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Presentation/2.%20Silver%20to%20Gold/FIDE%20-%20Players/Mix/silver%20to%20gold%20-%20fed%20ranking%20evolution%20by%20time.ipynb)